DIMINISHED VALUE OF OREGON™

 Why Choose Us?

-✔ We only work for consumers.
+✔ We only work for consumers, NOT INSURANCE COMPANIES.

 ✔ Each inspection is performed personally by Ken Nix, an Oregon Certified Auto Appraiser.